-This would be something that you would want to use to make adjustments for contrasting light when highlight detail would otherwise be lost, or when photographing snowy landscapes or other tricky scenes.
+This would be something that you would want to use to make adjustments for contrasting light when highlight detail would otherwise be lost, or when photographing snowy landscapes or other tricky scenes with high contrast.
 This photo that accompanies this post is a good example of a real life situation.. the crashing water was extremely bright, and the kayaker had a helmet on that casts a very dark shadow across his face.
 I had to use my exposure compensation to ensure that I did not either blow out the water, or make his face black.
 It took a few photos to get the right setting, but it was worth the effort.

-Cameras are programmed to just aim for the middle of the grey scale… A camera exposes for the middle luminance value of the scene (middle grey, 12-18% reflectance or 50% luminance), and your cameras different metering modes are just different ways of placing this mid value by weighting where the camera meters from.
+Cameras are programmed to just aim for the middle of the grey scale… A camera exposes for the middle luminance value of the scene (middle grey or 50% luminance), and your cameras different metering modes are just different ways of placing this mid value by weighting where the camera meters from in your image.

 Now, I know what you’re thinking – that doesn’t make sense!
 If the subject is very bright, don’t I need to set a lower EV (negative number) to make sure the image is exposed correctly?

 Well, no. It’s the opposite actually.
 It helps to think of what the resulting image will look like.
 In the snow, where there are lots of bright areas, the camera will choose a mid point in the bright area, so the snow will look blue gray in the resulting image.
 To fix that and make the snow white (as it should be), we need to brighten the image.
 Thus we need to increase the exposure and use a positive number.

 You would need to consider using exposure compensation in the following situations: